Nexusoft/LLL-TAO/README.md

-# Lower Level Library
+# Lower Level Library / TAO Framework

 Series of Templates for developing Crypto, Database, or Protocol.
-Base templates for the TAO framework, which will inhereit these templates and create higher level functionality such as Tritium, Amine, and Obsidian for Nexus.
-This framework is the foundation to Nexus and a 3DC.
+Base templates for the TAO framework, which will inhereit these templates and create higher level functionality.
+This TAO framework is the foundation to Nexus as an integrated series of core upgrades for a live blockchain to upgrade into a multi-dimensional chain.
+This is named the acronym TAO standing for Tritium, Amine, and Obsidian.

 ### Lower Level Crypto